KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 ### Verify Custom Domain

-(@Shreejith, does this apply for Email as well.
-If yes, I will add a cross-reference to this section.)
+(@Shreejith, This applies to Email as well, so adding a cross-reference to this section.)

 1. Go to the domain provider dashboard and configure the following DNS records.
-When configuring the DNS records with your domain provider, **enter only the prefix part** in the **Name** field.
-The prefix is the portion before the main domain starts.
+When configuring DNS records with your domain provider, enter only the prefix part in the Name field.
+The prefix is the part that precedes the main domain.
 For example, if the CNAME is `_c58ebcb5c******5f03bb6b174349.short.clevertap.com`, enter `_c58ebcb5c******5f03bb6b174349.short` in the Name field.

 | Type  | Description                                               | Key (Name)                                         | Value                                                      |
 | ----- | --------------------------------------------------------- | -------------------------------------------------- | :--------------------------------------------------------- |